magento/merchdocs/src/sales-channels/asc/order-settings.md

     - **Build Using Amazon Order Number** - Choose when you want to create the Magento order number using the corresponding Amazon-assigned order number.

     {:.bs-callout .bs-callout-info}
-    Once an order is imported, the Amazon Order Number and the Magento Order Number display in the [_Orders_ tab]({% link sales-channels/asc/managing-orders.md %}).
+    After an order is imported, the Amazon Order Number and the Magento Order Number are displayed in the [_Orders_ tab]({% link sales-channels/asc/managing-orders.md %}).

 1. For **Pending Orders** (required), choose an option: